-The chart below depicts the relative number of cases on which OAH actively worked in 2012, divided into the eleven groups.
+The chart below depicts the relative number of cases on which OAH actively worked in 2013, divided into the eleven groups.
 The chart is derived from the data in the above table.

-What we were working on in 2012
+What we were working on in 2013

-In addition to cases within OAH's original jurisdiction and those required to be referred to OAH under AS 44.64.030(a) or under regulations, the 1,214 cases encompass cases referred voluntarily by
+In addition to cases within OAH's original jurisdiction and those required to be referred to OAH under AS 44.64.030(a) or under regulations, the 2,219 cases encompass cases referred voluntarily by

-- Administration (public offices commission cases); - Labor and Work Force Development (workers' compensation conflict cases); - Public Safety (police officer certification cases); - Revenue (oil and gas property taxability and valuation appeals).
+- Alaska Public Offices Commission; - Workers' Compensation Appeal Commission and Workers' Compensation Board (conflict cases); - Police Standards Council (police officer certification cases); - State Assessment Review Board/Commissioner of Revenue (oil and gas property taxability and valuation appeals).

-Compared to all previous years, the number of new case referrals was up, quite significantly relative to recent years.
-This is due to the "Fair Hearings" function transfer from Health and Social Services.
+Compared to all previous years, the number of new case referrals was up significantly.
+This is due in large part to increasing referrals from Health and Social Services' Medicaid and public assistance dockets.

-During calendar 2012, OAH closed cases equal to 85 percent of the number of new cases.
-Thirty-eight cases were diverted to formal ADR (usually mediation).
+During calendar 2013, OAH closed cases equal in number to 92 percent of new cases.
+Fifty-one cases were diverted to formal ADR (usually mediation).
 Many others were resolved through efficient case management techniques, including informal ADR used to reach agreement on consent orders or stipulations, as well as through voluntary dismissal due to agency concession or private party withdrawal.
-The table below identifies by number and percentage, relative to the total 1,214 active cases, the cases closed in 2012; the cases settled; and the cases in which requests for further consideration or new appeals to the courts were filed.
+The table below identifies by number and percentage, relative to the total 2,219 active cases, cases closed, cases settled formally, and cases in which requests for further consideration or new appeals to the courts were filed during 2013.

-Case Resolution Data - 2012 (as a percentage of 1,214 active cases) Cases Closed 887 73.1% Settled Formally (Does not include consent orders.)
-47 3.9% Reconsideration Requested/Proposal for Action Filed 5 82 6.8 % Appeals Filed 6 7 1.1 %
+Case Resolution Data - 2013 (as a percentage of 2,219 active cases) Cases Closed 1,723 77.6 % Settled Formally (Does not include consent orders.)
+29 1.3% Reconsideration Requested/Proposal for Action Filed 112 5.1% Appeals Filed 24 1.0 %